 Housatonic has the right to cancel and/or change any class or instructors.
 Upon course cancellation or changes, a student will be notified and may be given other course options to enroll in.
-The student can add another class online or meet with their faculty advisor/advisor to select another course.
+The student can add another class online or meet with their faculty advisor or Guided Pathway advisor to select another course.